Fall time: the changing leaves, the smell of pumpkin spice, and of course, an flurry of holiday marketing campaigns.

 Net-A-Porter created a perfect New Years’ marketing campaign that appeals to the idea of the New Years’ resolution and shows the customer exactly how they can help them better themselves.

-12-holiday marketing strategies for 2023
+12 holiday marketing strategies for 2024

 1. Create user-friendly content to convert buyers into loyal customers

 The holiday season will almost certainly lead to spikes in sales, but converting these customers into return buyers can be a challenge.
-With 25% – 40% of the total revenue of many businesses coming from loyal customers, it is a challenge worth pursuing.
+With 25% to 40% of the total revenue of many businesses coming from loyal customers, it is a challenge worth pursuing.

 One way to do this is by creating user-friendly content to increase brand engagement both before and after the holidays.
 This can be done via follow-up communication with holiday buyers.
 Utilize email, social media, chat, whatever, as long as you’re communicating.